josuegrullon/church-chaba/README.md

 ## About Chaba

-Chaba is an app supporting online expansion of 'church' in its broadest sense.
+Chaba is an app supporting expansion of 'church' into digital spheres.
 It comprises

 - streaming church services through common desktop and mobile web-browsers using hls (latency 15s) and rtmp (flashvideo, with latency of 2s, but which has fewer browser compatibility).
-    For the streaming source, OBS can be used
 - audio streaming church services
-- Chat area next to the streaming frame
+- Chat area next to the streaming frames
-- file manager area for up and download for in-browser playing of church service recordings
+- file manager for up- and download of church service recordings and for in-browser playing of its contents
-- authentication of church members and guests
+- authentication of church members, administrators and guests
 - [Unfinished] Chat-App with User Management and user status management for encouraging communication between church memebers
 - [Unfinished] Management of "calendar" and "About"-contents of the app

 ## Learning Chaba

-Take a look into the INSTALL.txt to get insight into installation routine.
-For an overview of reused packages take a look into the docker-compose.yml.
-For now, as the app is still in alpha state, developer resources will pe put into development first, befor writing a thorough documentation
+A pictured documentation is planned for navigating you through all of chaba's features

 ## Contributing

 Thank you for considering contribution to the chaba online church app!

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+For an overview of reused packages take a look at the docker-compose.yml.
+For now, as the app is still in alpha state, developer resources will pe put into development first, before writing thorough documentation.
+For now the code is its documentation itself.

 ## Security Vulnerabilities